-Beginning August 2021, Todd Hartman is Professor of Quantitative Social Science (Department of Social Statistics) at the University of Manchester.
-Previously, he worked at the Sheffield Methods Institute, The University of Sheffield as Senior Lecturer and Director of the Sheffield Q-Step Centre (part of a £20 million investment from the Nuffield Foundation, Economic and Social Research Council, and Higher Education Funding Council for England to promote a step-change in quantitative social science training in the UK).
+Todd Hartman is Professor of Quantitative Social Science in the Department of Social Statistics at the University of Manchester.
 His research explores the psychological underpinnings of public opinion and behaviour using cutting-edge research methods and statistical techniques.
-His work has been published in prestigious peer-reviewed academic journals such as Nature Communications, Psychological Medicine, Big Data & Society, British Journal of Political Science, The Journal of Quantitative Criminology, Social Psychological and Personality Science, Political Psychology, Political Communication, and The Geographical Journal.
+His work has been published in prestigious peer-reviewed academic journals such as Nature Communications, Nature: Scientific Reports, Psychological Medicine, Big Data & Society, British Journal of Political Science, The Journal of Quantitative Criminology, Social Psychological and Personality Science, Political Psychology, Political Communication, and The Geographical Journal.

 MA in International Relations, 2003